What's It Worth

 A Focus on Popular Culture

-Like many decorative or seasonal collectables, Department 56 releases new designs every year, inspiring collectors to commemorate the years and the celebration of family milestones with new pieces.
+Like many decorative or seasonal collectibles, Department 56 releases new designs every year, inspiring collectors to commemorate the years and celebrate family milestones with new pieces.

-The greatest challenge for this particular collectible is that they are ceramic, and therefore fragile.
+The greatest challenge for this particular collectible is that they are ceramic and therefore fragile.
 The value decreases greatly if they do not come with their original box and packaging.
-Since they are usually associated with the holiday season, they spend most of the time in storage.
+Since they are usually associated with the holiday season, they spend most of their time in storage.
 They take up a lot of room which means collectors have to sacrifice valuable storage space in their homes.

 So, What’s it Worth?